Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 260 Core 216 is 6% quicker than the GeForce GTX 950 overall, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 260 Core 216 should theoretically be just a bit faster than the GeForce GTX 950 overall. (explain)

-Texel RateThe GeForce GTX 950 should be a little bit (approximately 19%) faster with regards to AF than the GeForce GTX 260 Core 216. (explain)
+Texel RateThe GeForce GTX 950 is a bit (approximately 19%) faster with regards to AF than the GeForce GTX 260 Core 216. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison